 If you live in the UK, the Department of Health recommends delaying starting solids until 6 months of age.
 This may affect your decision to start weaning your baby at 4 months of age, but it doesn’t mean that it’s completely out of the question either.

-You see the main reason for recommending weaning from around the 6 months mark is to encourage more women to breastfeed until at least your baby is 6 months of age.
+You see the main reason for recommending weaning from around the 6 months mark is to encourage more women to breastfeed until at least baby is 6 months of age.

 Benefits of breastfeeding

-The main benefits of breastfeeding is that it can help develop your baby’s immune system, help them gain weight appropriately and reduce their risk of hospital admissions related to infectious illness.
+The main benefits of breastfeeding are that it can help develop your baby’s immune system, help them gain weight appropriately and reduce their risk of hospital admissions related to infectious illness.
 The most common childhood illness requiring hospital admissions include gastroenteritis and respiratory tract infections.

 This is summarised in the SACN report (Report on feeding in the first year of life 2018).
 For example, the report shows that babies who were exclusively breastfed until 6 months avoided at least one or more hospital admissions related to gastrointestinal infections.